 Pearls of Hornstrandir

 This trip is a true trial expedition where we're offering people the chance to break new grounds for future adventurers with all its joys and challenges.
-The nature reserve of Hornstrandir at the edge of the Arctic Circle, offers adventurous paddle along its magical coastline that is very rarely visited by humans.
+The nature reserve of Hornstrandir at the edge of the Arctic Circle offers adventurous incredible paddling along its magical coastline that is very rarely visited by humans.
 This is the place where the high latitude midnight sun gives us the chance to paddle in the golden hours where day and night merge into one and the water turns to glass.
-The sheer cliffs of Hornbjarg and Hælavíkubjarg; two of the biggest in the Atlantic, rise from the water and the noise from millions of seabirds fills the air.
+The sheer cliffs of Hornbjarg and Hælavíkubjarg; two of the biggest in the Atlantic, rise from the water as the noise from millions of seabirds fills the air.

 The whole nature reserve has been uninhabited for over 50 years.
-Nature has taken over and the only sounds you'll hear are from streams running, bird rookeries, waves breaking on the shores and the arctic fox protecting its territory.
+Nature has taken over and the only sounds you'll hear are from running streams, bird rookeries, breaking waves on the shores and the arctic fox protecting its territory.

 The north shoreline of Hornstrandir is very exposed and we might have to push it against the wind to reach a safe sand beach for landing, sometimes in surf conditions.

 In 2014 we do not have any dates specifiaclly set aside for this trip.
 However, we offer custom trips and dates, so please don't hesitate to contact us if you would like to plan a kayaking trip for your group.